-Students are expected to contribute to class by participating in class discussion and/or working together with other students on team projects.
-Some instructors will actually assign part of the course grade based on a student's participation and attendance.
+Students are expected to contribute to the class by participating in class discussions and/or working together with other students on team projects.
+Some instructors may assign part of the course grade based on a student's participation.

-Students are expected to do their own work unless specifically directed to do otherwise by the instructor.
-Cheating and plagiarism (copying from someone else's work without permission or citation) are grounds for failing a course or expulsion from the University.
+Students are expected to complete their own work unless specifically directed to do otherwise by the instructor.
+Doing otherwise is considered a violation of KU's academic integrity policy.
+Cheating and plagiarism (copying from someone else's work without permission or citation, or reusing your own work across multiple assignments or across classes) are grounds for failing a course or expulsion from the University.
+Please review the University Catalog for more details about our policies and procedures related to academic honesty.